GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/basics_of_excel.md

-# Basics of Excel

-**Microsoft Excel** is a powerful spreadsheet tool used for organizing, analyzing, and visualizing data.

-## Key Functions:
-- **Formulas:** Perform calculations, e.g., `SUM()`, `AVERAGE()`.
-- **Charts:** Visualize data trends using bar, line, and pie charts.
-- **Tables & Filters:** Organize data and filter for easy analysis.

-### Tips:
-- **Keyboard Shortcuts:** Learn common Excel shortcuts for efficiency.
-- **Pivot Tables:** Summarize large data sets with ease.
+---
+layout: page
+title: "Excel Basics"
+parent: "Module 4: Tools & Platforms"
+nav_order: 2
+---

 # Lesson 2: Excel Basics

 Welcome to Lesson 2 of Module 4!
-Today, we’re exploring **Excel Basics**, a powerful Microsoft tool for organizing, analyzing, and calculating data.
+Today, we're exploring **Excel Basics**, a powerful Microsoft tool for organizing, analyzing, and calculating data.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover what Excel is, its key features, and how to use it for simple tasks.
-By the end, you’ll create a spreadsheet and perform calculations, feeling confident with Excel.
-Let’s dive in!
+We'll cover what Excel is, its key features, and how to use it for simple tasks.
+By the end, you'll create a spreadsheet and perform calculations, feeling confident with Excel.
+Let's dive in!

 ---

 ## What is Excel?

 **Microsoft Excel** is like a **digital calculator and organizer** that helps you manage data in spreadsheets.
-It’s a program for storing numbers, text, or dates, performing calculations, and creating charts, used by businesses, students, and more.
+It's a program for storing numbers, text, or dates, performing calculations, and creating charts, used by businesses, students, and more.

 Think of Excel as running a small shop:
 - Your **data** (sales, inventory) is the shop’s stock.